srlabs/phink/book/src/CAMPAIGN.md

 #### Inside your `Cargo.toml`

-You need to add the `phink` feature to your Cargo.toml, such as:
+First, you need to add the `phink` feature to your Cargo.toml, such as:

 ```toml
 [features]